eduardohiguera23/qabootcamp/README.md

 # QA Bootcamp

-proyect for todoist
-The purpose of this project is to apply best practices and techniques covered during the front-end sessions.
+The purpose of this project is to apply best practices and techniques covered during the front-end sessions using Todoist web application

 ## Tech Stack
 * Javascript